ARM-software/acle/main/acle.md

 * All versions must use the same calling convention.
 * If only the `default` version exist it should be linked directly.
 * Function Multi Versioning might be disabled at compile time by a compiler flag.
-In this case, the `default` version shall be used.
+In this case, the `default` version is used.
 * All function versions must be declared at the same scope level.
 * The default version signature is the signature for calling the multiversioned functions.
 Therefore, a versioned function